floydhub/floyd-docs/docs/guides/tensorflow.md

 !!! important

-    Installing a different `Tensorflow` version from the one provided by the environment can break the existing environment and cause reproducibility issue.
+    Installing a different `TensorFlow` version from the one provided by the environment can break the existing environment and cause reproducibility issue.
 Be careful!

-## Tensorflow-1.11
+## TensorFlow-1.11

 Nvidia Setup: